Posted on February 26 2018

 The same year the Jaguar E-Type was launched and the contraceptive pill was made available on the NHS.
 In Britain, the farthing coin, used since the 13th century, had just ceased to be legal tender.
 Harold Macmillan was the Prime Minister and The Beatles hadn't yet met Brian Epstein.

 The measurement of time was crucial to the success of these early missions, and as we'll see, it wasn't necessarily the same measurements as used on Earth.
 Watchmaking technology, like the rest of that used, was limited.

-Initially, the watches available to NASA and the Russian Space program were essentially the same as those available to the public.
+Initially, the watches available to NASA and the Russian Space program were the same as those available to the public.
 High-quality precision instruments no doubt, but nothing specifically designed for this job.

 In the US the procedure was slightly different.
 The government went shopping.
 I've previously discussed this process when looking at how the US government sources its military watches.

 Men orbiting the Earth in rockets but having to hand-wind their watches.
 Added to that is the development of these watches as the functional needs became apparent.

 For watch nerds, there are also the stories of these space pioneers who had their own individual influence on this history.
 Astronauts and cosmonauts who chose their own watches or collaborated with manufacturers to get the watches that they needed.